 Joseph, you write like a true zealot for a vague reminiscence of things that were better before women and people of color got involved.
 Welcome to the past, sir.

 I rather fancy the word “zealot.”
-I have often written that, to the consternation of my betters, I have a leftist personality.
+I have often written that, to the consternation of my fellow wayfarers and to the dismay of my betters, I have a leftist personality.
 Unlike the Left, though, the past truly is welcome to me; I feel neither temporal alienation nor the burden of my predecessors.
 I just do not have those “Daddy issues.”

 Well, I normally ignore leftist trolling and snarks, but I took the bait.
 Most readers of Monomakhos are generally conservative Orthodox Americans from the more modernist jurisdictions.
 They are like Republicans; the leftist transformation of society upsets them but they lack clear principles to know why it is bad.
 Hence, they usually adopt the framework and the principles of the enemy unaware, and they thus eventually fold like cardboard housing in a storm.
 I figure that my insignificant witness online and in person may help to counteract the incessant onslaught of confusion for the few with ears to hear.
 So, I replied: